AEB-labs/cruddl/docs/modelling.md

 }
 ```

-This profile grants unrestricted access for all roles.
+This profile grants unrestricted access for the "users" role.
+The roles of a user are take from the `authContext` property on the GraphQL context.
 The following permission profile "restricted" allows read access to all roles starting with "user" and provides full access to the role "admin":

 ```json
 {